fansi-sifan/fansi-sifan.github.io/content/post/2020-02-08-how-rstudio-conf-2020-has-changed-my-r-programming-life.md

 Surprise!
 R packages are useful even if you never share your code!
 In Hadley's word, *"Organising code in a package makes your life easier because packages come with conventions"*.
 In this sense, packages create a perfect structure for any data analyses preojcts. where `/R` contains all your functions, and `/data` contains all datasets you need.
 RMD files that you use to generate report can go in `/vignettes`.

-Another great use of R package is a personal repository of functions.
+Another great use of R package is for creating a personal repository of functions.
 It might be a function you came across that you found useful, or something that you wrote and use quite often.
 Wrapping those functions in one package makes it so much easier to track.

 > ##  I wish there was a `tidyverse` for machine learning…